pingcap/docs/tools/binlog/deploy.md

 # TiDB-Binlog Cluster deployment

-This section shows two methods of deploying TiDB-Binlog:
+This document describes two methods of deploying TiDB-Binlog:

 - [Deploy TiDB-Binlog using TiDB-Ansible](#deploy-tidb-binlog-using-tidb-ansible)
 - [Deploy TiDB-Binlog using a Binary package](#deploy-tidb-binlog-using-binary)